webronen/PiiDrone_X-314_Quad/README.md

 - Numerical stability: Protected divisions
 - Multi-axis independent: Parallel tuning across roll, pitch, yaw
 - Automatic completion: Resets setpoint when axis completes
+- Oscillation validation: Applies a uniform penalty to non-responsive systems to prevent false convergence

 ### Guarantee
 Aims to find the hypervolume-optimal balance between speed and stability for your hardware.
 Either converges to 90% of optimal hypervolume within each stage, or continues exploring indefinitely.
 Provides directly tuned control suitable for stable flight.